 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Classes offered during semester periods are expected to have 3 contact hours per week (a minimum of 36 hours).
+Classes offered during semester periods are expected to have three contact hours per week.
+Students are generally expected to devote at least 10 hours overall per week to this course.

 Requisite and Incompatibility